ahsanashraf148/ahsanashraf148/README.md

-Hi 👋 This is Ahsan Ashraf, A Computer Scientist
+Hey 👋 This is Ahsan Ashraf, A Computer Scientist
 =============================

-I’m interested in coding, sometimes math, and staring at moon.
+I do coding, sometimes math, and staring at moon.

 -------------------------